foriver4725/ScriptsValidator/README.md

 >
 > Also, ReadJEnc is an external library maintained by a third party.
 > Please review its license and terms of use before including it in your project.

+## Usage & Features

+Before running the conversion, specify two things:
+the **root directory** (the folder to search recursively)
+and the **target file extensions**.

+Currently, the supported extensions are:
+`.cs`, `.shader`, `.hlsl`, `.txt`, and `.md`.

+Next, select the desired **destination encoding** and **line ending format**,
+then press the **Run Conversion** button.
+Since this operation is irreversible, a confirmation dialog will appear before execution.

+As mentioned earlier, this tool is provided as a **sample implementation**,
+so feel free to customize its behavior to suit your project’s workflow.
+For example, in large-scale projects where the number of scripts is massive,
+it’s recommended to extend the search roots beyond just the `Assets/` directory.

+The tool processes each detected file sequentially —
+it converts files that require changes,
+skips those that trigger errors,
+and logs detailed information for every processed file,
+making it easy to review exactly what was modified.